openstack/manila/doc/source/devref/hds_hnas_driver.rst

 ''''''''''''''''''''''''''
 Manila has the ability to manage and unmanage shares.
-If there is a share in the storage and it is not in OpenStack, you can manage that share and use it as a Manila Share.
+If there is a share in the storage and it is not in OpenStack, you can manage that share and use it as a manila Share.
 HNAS drivers use virtual-volumes (V-VOL) to create shares.
 Only V-VOL shares can be used by the driver.
-If the NFS export is an ordinary FS export, it is not possible to use it in Manila.
-The unmanage operation only unlinks the share from Manila.
+If the NFS export is an ordinary FS export, it is not possible to use it in manila.
+The unmanage operation only unlinks the share from manila.
 All data is preserved.

 | To **manage** shares use:
 | ``$ manila manage [--name <name>] [--description <description>]``